Some structure theorems for algebraic groups: Basic notions and results

 commutes, where $a$ denotes the $G$-action.
 Since $\eta$ induces an isomorphism on a dense open subscheme of $\tilde{X}$, we have $\tilde{a}(e,\tilde{x})= \tilde{x}$ identically on $\tilde{X}$.
 Likewise, $\tilde{a}(g,\tilde{a}(h,\tilde{x})) = \tilde{a}(gh,\tilde{x})$ identically on $G \times G \times \tilde{X}$, i.e., $\tilde{a}$ is an action.

 (3) Let $Y$ be an irreducible component of $X_\red$.
 Then the normalization $\tilde{Y}$ is a connected component of $\tilde{X}$, and hence is stable by $G^0$ (Remark \ref{rem:neut} (i)).
-Using the surjectivity of the normalization map $\tilde{Y} \to Y$ and the commutative square (\ref{eqn:norm}), it follows that $Y$ is stable by $G$. \end{proof}
+Using the surjectivity of the normalization map $\tilde{Y} \to Y$ and the commutative square (\ref{eqn:norm}), it follows that $Y$ is stable by $G^0$. \end{proof}

-When the ground field $k$ is perfect, the product of any two reduced schemes is reduced (see e.g. \cite[I.2.4.13]{DG}).
+When the field $k$ is perfect, the product of any two reduced schemes is reduced (see \cite[I.2.4.13]{DG}).
 It follows that the natural map $(X \times Y)_\red \to X_\red \times Y_\red$ is an isomorphism; in particular, the formation of $X_\red$ commutes with field extensions.
 This implies easily the following:

 \begin{proposition} Let $G$ be a group scheme over a perfect field $k$.

 \begin{enumerate}